SomyaAgar/Netflix_Movies_Data_Analysis/README.md

 #### Column	Description

 ##### Data columns (total 9 columns)
 Release_Date      : Date at which movie was released Title             : Title of the Movie
 Overview          : Short description abount movie
 Popularity        : total reviews of the movie Vote_Count        : number of people voted for the movie Vote_Average      : average voting on the movie
-Original_Language: the original language in which movie was released
+Original_Language : the original language in which movie was released
 Genre             : Genre of movie (Action, Thriller, Suspense, etc)
 Poster_Url        : Url of the movie poster

 ## Data Preprocessing & Feature Engineering
 ### Initial Exploration: